 For homeowners within .5 miles of public transit, you aren’t required to add any parking when building your accessory dwelling unit.
 The idea behind this is increasing density in urban areas where access to public transportation is easy.

-Ideal ADU Property Trait #9: No Owner Occupancy Clauses
+Ideal ADU Property Trait #9: NOT in a Coastal Zone

 Ideal ADU Property Trait #10: Flat Lot